Search | Discover | Contribute

 Behold, tis the breath of life

-The name Pae Korokī was given to us by local kaumātua, Huikakahu Kawe (Ngāi Te Ahi) in 2019 and stems from the whakataukī;
+The name Pae Korokī was given to us by local kaumātua, Huikakahu Kawe (Ngāi Te Ahi) in 2019 and was inspired by this whakataukī;

 “Ka korokī ngā manu ka tākiri ko te ata”